SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 * ensuring development assistance and financial flows are targeted to where the need is greatest
 * dividing the resources in accordance with the national, regional and local plans of the recipient countries.

+Inter-Agency Policy Brief: Accelerating SDG Localization to deliver on the promise of the 2030 Agenda for Sustainable Development (2024) https://sdgs.un.org/publications/inter-agency-policy-brief-accelerating-sdg-localization-deliver-promise-2030-agenda

 ```py
 TS=
 (